joaopgrassi/env-guard/README.md

 No more mistakes while messing around 'production like' environments.

 Env-Guard is a chrome extension that lets you modify some parts of your chrome tabs.
-By doing so, you can easily identify whether you should be extra carefully or just do whatever you want in your app.
+By doing so, you can easily identify whether you should be extra careful or just do whatever you want in your app.

 ## Motivation: